reekKiE/CompleteSuicideManual-En/English/chapter_6.md

 If you want to use gas or propane gas, you have to be prepared to endure pain that is worse than death.
 You can suck the gas pipe with your mouth, fill the small room with gas, and eventually die from lack of oxygen.
 If you are lucky, like the 17-year-old girl, you will suffocate to death the moment the tube is opened.
 Having said that, some homes are equipped with safety devices that automatically stop discharging after a few hours after a large amount of gas is emitted, and there is also the risk of explosion.
 Therefore, it is best not to consider gas suicide at home.

 If you want to die from lack of oxygen, there is no need to fill the room with gas, just cover your head with a plastic bag.
 Although it seems a bit primitive, more than a hundred people commit suicide every year using this method.
-In addition to plastic bags, the effect will be better if other methods such as drugs are used to commit suicide at the same time (Case 19).
+In addition to plastic bags, the effect will be better if other methods such as drugs are used to commit suicide at the same time (Case study 19).

 Similarly, although people did not die from poisoning, there were also people who filled the room with gas and set it on fire.
 This method is simple and suitable for people who commit suicide impulsively.
 However, although bombing has the effect of killing someone on the spot, in fact there are many cases of people being burned all over their bodies and suffering pain for several days before dying again.
 This causes great harm to the surroundings, and there is no guarantee whether it will be completed smoothly.
 Sometimes it will only cause a fire.
 That's all, so it's not worth recommending.